pluralsh/documentation/pages/archive/basics/GettingStarted.md

+---
-# Getting Started using Plural
+title: Getting Started using Plural
+---

 Before getting started with plural, you'll need to install a few dependencies: